Share with others! EyeMelanoma.org quickly gets you to the info & resources you need.

 International Anaplastology Association provides a list of anaplastologists in the USA and other countries.

-"Artificial Eyes in Rehabilitation of Ocular Melanoma Patients"
+"Artificial Eyes in the Rehabilitation of Ocular Melanoma Patients"

 "Ocular Prosthetics 101: Design and Care"

-(Ocularists Todd and Tawnya Cranmore; 2023 ACIS conference; 65-minute video)
+(Ocularists Todd and Tawnya Cranmore; Sept.
+2023 A Cure in Sight Conference; 65-minute video)

 Also: Recent Innovation Under Development — "Automatic Data-Driven Design and 3D Printing of Custom Ocular Prostheses"